ptmcg/littletable/README.md

     catalog.csv_import(catalog_data, transforms={'unitprice': int})

-Data can also be directly imported from compressed .zip and .gz files.
+Data can also be directly imported from compressed .zip, .gz, and .xz files.

 Files containing JSON-formatted records can be similarly imported using `Table.json_import()`.